ika-rwth-aachen/carlos/README.md

 }
 ```

+**Note**: For all of our use case examples we will be utilizing predefined Docker services, listed in [carla-components.yml](./utils/components.yml) and further described in the [carla-components overview](./utils/components.md).

 ## Acknowledgements

 This research is accomplished within the project [AUTOtech.*agil*](https://www.ika.rwth-aachen.de/en/competences/projects/automated-driving/autotech-agil-en.html) (FKZ 01IS22088A).
 We acknowledge the financial support for the project by the Federal Ministry of Education and Research of Germany (BMBF).